In this article, we will discuss Everest Base Camp Trekking In Nepal!

 - Travel insurance is a must.
 Insurance covering medical evacuations up to 6000 meters is required.

 - Trekkers will be liable for extra charges incurred due to the cancellation of the flights.

 - Solo travelers may have to share the room with others.

-- Cancellation fee is deducted.
+- The cancellation fee is deducted.

-Tips for Everest Base Camp Trek
+Tips for Everest Base Camp Trekking in Nepal

 - You need to carry all the necessary trekking equipment.
 You should take recommendations from your travel agency for the required list of equipment.